cjubb39/rsa_encrypt_suite/README.md

 ```bash
 ant build
 ```
-Start and stop the server (Note that runServer defaults to port `4444` and outputs log to `./data/server/serverLog` if not specified):
+Start and stop the server.
+Note that runServer defaults to port `4444` and outputs log to `./data/server/serverLog` if not specified.
+Also, `ant stopServer` should not be run on Windows as the server process never detaches from the command prompt.
 ```bash
 ant runServer -Dport=DESIRED_PORT -DlogFile=LOG_OUTPUT
 ant stopServer